Skip to content

 float c = temp; // 隐式转换:25.5

-Our advice is: prefer explicit member functions (like to_fahrenheit()) over type conversion operators, unless the semantics are extremely clear.
-If you must use a type conversion operator, C++11's explicit operator T() can restrict it to take effect only during explicit conversions, which is a much safer approach.
+Our recommendation is to prefer explicit member functions (like to_fahrenheit()) over type conversion operators, unless the semantics are crystal clear.
+If you must use a type conversion operator, C++11's explicit operator T() restricts it to explicit conversions only, which is a much safer approach.

-Operators can be overloaded in two ways: as member functions or as non-member functions (usually friends).
-The choice affects not only the syntax but also the behavior of type conversions.
+Operators can be overloaded in two ways: as member functions or non-member functions (typically friends).
+The choice affects not only syntax but also type conversion behavior.

-For a member function, the left-hand operand must be an object of the current class (or something that can be implicitly converted to the current class).
-This means that if you implement operator* as a member function, vec * 2 will work, but 2 * vec will not—because 2 is a int, it is not a Vector3D object, and the compiler will not look for operator* on int.
+For member functions, the left-hand operand must be an object of the current class (or implicitly convertible to it).
+This means that if you implement operator* as a member function, vec * 2 will work, but 2 * vec will not—because 2 is an int, not a Vector3D object, and the compiler will not look for operator* inside int.

-For a non-member function, the left and right operands are symmetric.
+For non-member functions, the left and right operands are symmetric.
 The compiler will attempt implicit conversions on both operands, so both 2 * vec and vec * 2 will work.

 A widely accepted rule of thumb is:

--,!,~, etc.) are typically implemented as member functions
+• Unary operators (-, !, ~, etc.) are typically implemented as member functions.

-For Vector3D, a better approach might be to implement operator+ and operator* as non-member friend functions:
+For Vector3D, a better approach would be to implement operator+ and operator* as non-member friend functions:

 class Vector3D {